rgladwell/m2e-android/CONTRIBUTING.md

-# Contributing to the Android Connector for Maven Eclipse
+# Contributing to the Android for Maven Eclipse

-The **Android Connector for Maven Eclipse** project follows the [Github Workflow](http://scottchacon.com/2011/08/31/github-flow.html) and contributions can be made by sending a
+The **Android for Maven Eclipse** project follows the [Github Workflow](http://scottchacon.com/2011/08/31/github-flow.html) and contributions can be made by sending a
 [pull requests](https://help.github.com/articles/creating-a-pull-request)